yrakcaz/sys-rs/README.md

 This tool leverages addr2line to generate a .cov file per source file that maps each line of the source file to its coverage count.
-This works only if the binary passed as parameter has been compiled with Dwarf debug symbols.
+This works only if the binary passed as parameter has been compiled with DWARF debug symbols.
 If not, gcov-rs will simply behave the same as sscov-rs.
+DWARF versions supported : 2, 3, 4.

 Usage: `gcov-rs command [args]`